oobabooga/text-generation-webui/docs/Extensions.md

 }
 ```

-The `params` may also contain variables that you want to be customizable through a `settings.yaml` file.
+The `params` dict may also contain variables that you want to be customizable through a `settings.yaml` file.
 For instance, assuming the extension is in `extensions/google_translate`, the variable `language string` in

 ```python
 params = {